We’re your vole removal experts

-Vole removal & exclusion
+Vole removal and exclusion

 Serving Central PA

-Backyard Wildlife Solutions serve a wide area in central Pennsylvania, including: Lancaster, York, Berks, Lebanon, Dauphin, Cumberland, and Adams Counties.
+Backyard Wildlife Solutions serve a wide area in Central Pennsylvania, including: Lancaster, York, Berks, Lebanon, Dauphin, Cumberland, and Adams Counties.

 Backyard Wildlife Solutions is a registered member of the National Wildlife Control Operators Association.
-Undergoing regular training BWS uses humane, approved traps and techniques when removing bats from residential and commercial properties.
+Undergoing regular training, BWS uses humane, approved traps and techniques when removing bats from residential and commercial properties.